Admin — Settings

 Route: /settings

-File: apps/admin/src/routes/_authed/_tenant/settings.tsx
+File: apps/web/src/routes/_authed/_tenant/settings.tsx

 Layout